Approach to Managing the Complex Patient

 This activity is designed to meet the educational needs of social workers, counselors, therapists, nurses, pharmacists, pharmacy technicians and physicians interested in managing the complex patient.

 At the end of this educational activity, participants should be able to:

 - Identify strategies and tactics that the care manager may consider incorporating into his or her approach to the complex patient.

-- Discuss the importance of a multidisciplinary approach when treating diabetes.
+- Recognize the importance of a well-organized approach to treating the complex patient.

 Sarah Chart, RN

 Optum, Population Health Solutions and Prevention

 In accordance with the ACCME Standards for Commercial SupportSM, OptumHealth Education (OHE) requires all those involved in the development of activity content to disclose their relevant financial relationships.
 An individual has a relevant financial relationship if such person (or his/her spouse/partner) has a financial relationship in any amount occurring in the last 12 months with a commercial interest.
 OHE ensures that the content is independent of commercial bias.